 Handheld vocal mics(cordless) are the most common mics used in live sound.
 These are used by singers, speakers, etc.

-There are several cordless vocal mics are in the market.
+There are several cordless vocal mics in the market.
 But I personally like and recommend Shure BLX wireless mic systems.

 You can also look for cheaper alternatives on Amazon.